Special route: Truck routes

-Truck routes were initially known as Bypass routes, and were loops created as a means to divert through truck traffic away from population centers, but the designation was changed to "bypass" in 1959-1960 by AASHTO.
+Truck routes were initially known as Bypass routes, and were loops created as a means to divert through truck traffic away from population centers, but the designation was changed to "bypass" in 1959–1960 by AASHTO.
 Today, Truck routes exist as alternatives for the mainline routes that are ill-suited for large truck travel with obstacles (such as low clearance bridges, sharp turns, or steep grades) or with conditions that could create dangerous situations to smaller vehicles.
 An example of such a route is U.S. Route 1/9 Truck in New Jersey, which bypasses the segment of U.S. Route 1/9 that uses the Pulaski Skyway, on which trucks are banned.

 Alternate Truck Routes

-There are alternate truck routes in several counties in Pennsylvania.
+There are alternate truck routes in several counties in southeastern Pennsylvania.
 They bypass weight-restricted bridges over creeks and rivers.
 They are mainly routed on major highways and freeways and other roads they intersect to bypass that specific bridge.
 An example of an alternate truck route is Pennsylvania Route 82 Alternate Truck which bypasses a weight-restricted bridge over East Branch of Red Clay Creek.
-All of the alternate truck routes were signed in 2013.
+Most of the alternate truck routes were signed in 2013, though some were signed as recently as 2023.